 Offer $7,500 More...Without Offering $7,500 More!
 Purchase Price $500,000 Purchase Price $500,000 Typical Buyer’s Daisy’s 1.5% Broker Commission 3% -$15,000 Commission -$7,500 Net Offer to Seller $485,000 Net Offer to Seller $492,500

 Your offer of $500,000 beats an identical offer because the seller nets a whopping $7,500 more!
 You’ve just offered them $7,500 more without offering them $7,500 more! 😊

 This also reduces the chance of appraisal failure due to purchase price being too high from multiple offers.

 If you’re already working with a broker, I encourage you to continue with him/her since work has been put into helping you.
-If you aren’t, please give me a call or email.
-If you’re not quite ready to buy, bookmark this page under your house shopping or home decor websites for when you are ready.
+If you aren’t, please give me a call or email or, better yet, complete my Buyer’s Questionnaire now.

 Selling Your Home?